SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/appointments-options/appointments-options.md

 Repeat this process for each appointment needed.

+## Viewing a Registrant's Appointments

-The registrant's appointment selections can be viewed on the Summit Events Appointments related list of the person's Summit Events Registration record.
+The registrant's appointments can be viewed on the Summit Events Appointments related list of the person's Summit Events Registration record.

 ![Summit Events Appointment Reg Relate dList](../images/Appoint-RegRec.PNG)